Splitting instability of a doubly quantized vortex in superfluid Fermi gases: Population imbalance and finite temperatures

 \section{Population imbalance and finite temperatures}

 By tuning the parameters $\beta$ and $\zeta$, the EFT analysis allows to investigate the effects of temperature and imbalance on the unstable mode and the DQV's lifetime.
 Since both of these parameters tend to have only small effects on the BEC-side of the interaction domain \cite{THvALKTColl,THLvAKTSI}, we focus on their impact in the crossover- and BCS-regime.
 Figure \ref{fig:DQimomZetaBeta} shows the imaginary part $\text{Im}[\omega]/\Delta_0$ in function of the imbalance parameter $\zeta/\zeta_c$, for several values of $T/T_c$ and for several values of the interaction parameter.
 Here, $\Delta_0$ is the superfluid gap for $T = \zeta = 0$, while $\zeta_c$ and $T_c$ indicate the critical values of the imbalance parameter and the temperature for the phase transition to the normal state, respectively.
-It is clear that increasing the population imbalance makes the value $\text{Im}(\omega)$ decrease, which in turn means that the lifetime of the DQV will increase.
+It is clear that increasing the population imbalance typically makes the value $\text{Im}(\omega)$ decrease, which in turn means that the lifetime of the DQV will increase.
 Hence, imbalanced fermionic superfluids could allow us to control the splitting stability.
-Increasing the temperature of the system appears to have the same result, except very close to the critical value of the imbalance parameter \footnote{It is important to note that the current calculations only take into account the effect of the temperature on the dynamic instability of the DQV.
-Thermodynamical decay processes of the vortex due to dissipation between the superfluid and thermal components of the system are not included in the EFT model. }.
+Increasing the temperature of the system appears to have the same result, except very close to the critical value of the imbalance parameter \footnote{

+The current work considers the impact of temperature only on the dynamic instability of a DQV.
+The dissipative dynamics due to thermal excitations is an important subject for the future work.
+Some Gross-Pitaevskii models at finite temperatures include such a dissipative effect by replacing the real coefficient of the first-order differentiation of time by a complex one, corresponds to $\tilde{D}$ in our model.
+The coefficient $\tilde{D}$ is real, but instead the EFT includes the effect of dissipation through all the coefficients in Eq.
+(1).

+}.
 In earlier work, similar effects have been observed for the dynamic instability of dark solitons in superfluid Fermi gases \cite{THLvAKTSI}.
 In that case, it was argued that the stabilization is due to the unpaired particles that fill up the core of the solitary excitation as the imbalance or temperature are increased.
 The same kind of reasoning can be applied to the vortex core.